Ada Katz: Life

 While on her Fulbright, she met several people who would remain important to her, including Margaret De Popolo, Tom Boutis and his wife Betty, and Eric Von Schmidt.
 It was through Boutis that she met the painter Alex Katz, to whom she is married and has been for over six decades.
 On their first date, the two went to see Billie Holiday in concert.
 They married three months later on 1 February 1958.
 Alex, who had been spending the past few summers in Maine, commented, "She said she would not go to Maine with me unless we got married, so we did it."
 The couple would establish a presence in Lincolnville, Maine, where they still reside during the summertime.
-On June 4, 1960 they had a child, Vincent.
-The birth of Vincent was a pivotal moment in Ada's life; she decided to give up her position at Sloan-Kettering to focus on motherhood.
+On June 4, 1960, they had a child, Vincent.
+The birth of Vincent was a pivotal moment in Ada's life; she decided to give up her position at Sloan Kettering to focus on motherhood.

 In addition to familial responsibilities, Katz was a crucial element of her husband's enterprise.
 Beyond her iconic role as his muse, Ada played a key role in the management of the studio.
 The couple were active in the artist co-op scene of the time, moving to their SoHo loft in 1968, one of the earliest Artist cooperatives in the neighborhood.

 In 1979, she co-founded the Eye and Ear Theater, along with Mac McGinnes and Roy Leaf.
 Inspired by the poet and artist theaters of the 1950s and early 1960s, the organization sought to encourage artistic collaboration through Off Broadway productions of plays written by poets with sets and costumes designed by painters and sculptors.
-Poet and artists involved included John Ashbery, Edwin Denby, Laura Dean, Paul Taylor, Red Grooms, David Hockney and Jennifer Bartlett.
+Poets and artists involved included John Ashbery, Edwin Denby, Laura Dean, Paul Taylor, Red Grooms, David Hockney and Jennifer Bartlett.